andyprowl/shit3/README.md

 # Notes

-Shit3 takes the secret sentences by performing HTTP requests to the Web Site http://bnc.bl.uk/BLquery.php.
-The potential 4-letter codes are taken from a file that must be located in the same folder as Shit3's executable.
+XWord takes the secret sentences by performing HTTP requests to the Web Site http://bnc.bl.uk/BLquery.php.
+The potential 4-letter codes are taken from a file that must be located in the same folder as xword's executable.

 Oh, and **you can cheat** if you really need to!
 Just left-click on the countdown edit box and press *Alt*+*Ctrl*+*Shift*+*C*.
 The secret code will appear in a dialog box.